Table of Contents

 - Read the terms and conditions carefully even after you made your selection.

-- Have an ample emergency fund so you don’t put large unforeseen costs on your card.
+- Have an ample emergency fund, so you don’t put high unforeseen costs on your card.

 - Spend below your means always and make savings and investing a priority.

 - Don’t close any credit card.
 Instead, cut your card in a million pieces or simply put it in a drawer.